-- 9.1 The chemicals used in preparing specimens for this test are hazardous.
-Detailed information on safe handling of organic compounds, acids and products of zirconium, hafnium, and their alloys should be obtained from competent sources. - 9.2 High-temperature, high-pressure autoclave operation must be in accordance with government regulations and manufacturer's instructions. - 9.3 Hydrogen gas used for addition to the autoclave steam supply must be handled in accordance with guidelines for explosives and flammables. - 9.4 Cold water should not be added directly to the autoclave vessel in order to accelerate cooling upon completion of testing.
+9.1 The chemicals used in preparing specimens for this test are hazardous.
+Detailed information on safe handling of organic compounds, acids and products of zirconium, hafnium, and their alloys should be obtained from competent sources.

+9.2 High-temperature, high-pressure autoclave operation must be in accordance with government regulations and manufacturer's instructions.

+9.3 Hydrogen gas used for addition to the autoclave steam supply must be handled in accordance with guidelines for explosives and flammables.

+9.4 Do not add cold water directly to the autoclave vessel in order to accelerate cooling upon completion of testing.